rahul-08-11/first500days-ai/Readme.md

 - Improve error handling and logging

-## 6. Quickly view logs via Log streaming in Real-time.

-Thank you for reading!
 If you have any questions or feedback, please don't hesitate to reach out.